gcovr/gcovr/doc/source/guide.rst

 -   `Getting Started`_: Some simple examples that illustrate how to use Gcovr
 -   `The gcovr Command`_: Description of command-line options for ``gcovr``
 -   `Installation`_: How to install Gcovr
--   `Status and Future Plans`_: Comments on the past, present and future of Gcovr

 Getting Started